Pleasant Run, Ohio

-Pleasant Run is a census-designated place (CDP) in Hamilton County, Ohio, United States.
+Pleasant Run is a census-designated place (CDP) in Colerain Township, Hamilton County, Ohio, United States.
 The population was 4,861 at the 2020 census.

 History

 Pleasant Run takes its name from a stream.
+A Pleasant Run Post Office was established on March 4, 1846, and discontinued on February 15, 1907, with mail service being transferred to the post office in Mount Healthy.
 Pleasant Run was described in the 1940 American Guide Series as a rural village with 39 inhabitants.